 Every person needs basic knowledge on factors affecting their personal health.
 This course teaches students to evaluate significant topics in their own health paradigm.
 Students are introduced to key principles of First Aid, the sequence of steps to respond to emergencies, and the steps for patient assessment.
 Key aspects of CPR are learned along with wound care, musculoskeletal injuries, and first aid for poisoning, bites, and stings.
-Special attention is given to first aid for specific injuries in remote locations.
+Attention is given to first aid for injuries in remote locations.

 IS2312 Ancient Near Eastern Civilizations (Spring) (3 undergraduate credits)

 This course is a comparative study of parallels between Ancient Near Eastern civilizations, their texts and the Hebrew Bible.
 Students will explore non-biblical sources that contribute to understanding the linguistic, historical, socio-cultural, political, and religious contexts of the ancient Old Testament.
 Specific focus is given to epic, social, and religious language sources from civilizations of the Ancient Near Eastern world, particularly those of Mesopotamia, Egypt, Canaan, and Israel.

 IS2323-IN Introduction to Coaching (May) (3 undergraduate credits)